PandemiaProject/pandemia/README.md

 Reporters collect output data for visualization and analysis.

 A number of WorldFactory and Component examples are provided for the user.
-For each Component, a default model is provided, as well as a void model in case the user does not wish for this component to be active during a simulation.
-Two world factories...
+In particular, for each Component, a default model is provided, as well as a void model in case the user does not wish for this component to be active during a simulation.
+Among the WorldFactory examples are Global and GlobalGrid.
+Both factories model all the countries in the world, using air travel data to configure travel between countries.
+Whereas Global implements homogeneous mixing within each country, GlobalGrid implements a simple model of hetergeneous mixing, based on average household size and population density grids.
+GlobalGrid also allows the user to limit the simulation to a subset of countries.
+For both of these world factories, the recommended scale factor is 0.0005.

 Scenarios are configured using YAML.
+A scenario consists of a choice of world factory, and a choice of submodel for each of the simulation components, together with configurations for each of these selected objects and the reporters.

 ### Input Data
 Input data are defined in the [Scenarios](Scenarios/) directory.